Get premium pet insurance for both accidents and illnesses under a single policy.

-Between these, you’re covered for many of the more common dental issues that cats and dogs will encounter.
+Between these, you're probably covered for many of the more common dental issues that cats and dogs will encounter.

 A number of factors affect the cost of a pet insurance policy.
 The age of your pet makes a significant difference as older animals are more susceptible to a range of health issues, which translates to higher premiums with age.
 Certain breeds are also more at risk of specific health issues and will also grow up to be very different from each other.
-Larger breeds of dog, for example, will cost more to feed and house than others and will attract higher premiums.
+Larger breeds of dog, for example, will cost more to feed and house than others and usually also attract higher premiums.